Contents

 top][prev][next]

-# Demonstrate testing sumEvens function
+# Demonstrates testing sumEvens function

 # Also shows a few different examples of doc strings for functions